 That theory is just weird.

 But Epicureanism provides methods of thinking that answer some really stressful questions.
-To summarize some of the key ideas most important to me:

 - Let’s be happy.